Even-tr/IN-STK5000-9000-Project-2/README.md

 ### HOW TO RUN

 This project is build using a makefile, which is a convenient interface for more complex command line use.
-Linux and Mac should have it preinstalled, but Windows user might need to install it themselves (see https://gnuwin32.sourceforge.net/packages/make.htm for reference).
+Linux and Mac should have it preinstalled, but Windows user might need to install it themselves (see https://gnuwin32.sourceforge.net/packages/make.htm for reference - and remember to add it to the path!).

 To use it, simply write 'make' followed by the predefined run you want to use.
 For instance,